-There has been a few interesting articles this week in the news relating to Team building and we thought it would be a good idea to post a round-up of the biggest team building stories of the last few weeks.
+There have been a few interesting articles this week in the news relating to Team Building and we thought it would be a good idea to post a round-up of the biggest team building stories of the last few weeks.

-The second story was about Martin O’Neill who is manager of Sunderland Football club, refusing to condemn the drinking culture in British football.
-He also says Alcohol can be good for team building.
+The second story was about Martin O’Neill who is manager of Sunderland Football club, refusing to condemn the drinking culture in British football whilst asserting that alcohol can be good for team building.
 O’Neill insists that football players should be allowed to drink as long as it’s in moderation as it helps build a closer team bond.
-Every season there are several quotes from Football managers up and down the country saying they need to pull together to reach the playoffs, escape from relegation or win the competition they are in.
+Every season there are several quotes from Football managers up and down the country saying they need to pull together to reach the play-offs, escape from relegation or win the competition they are in.

 An article on 4Hoteliers highlighted the importance of getting team building right and how it can backfire if done incorrectly.
 The article claimed only a low percentage saw any benefit in team building exercises.
 The article was in response to an unlinked article which apparently referred to what are termed as team games and not team building.
-This is something we covered in an earlier post titled Team building?
-Or Team bonding?.
-The article highlights the importance of choosing the right event for your requirements.
-It also highlighted the problem of team building exercises being poorly thought-out or rushed.
-You can read more about their article on why team building can backfire.
+The article highlights the importance of choosing the right event for your requirements, as well as the problem of team building exercises being poorly thought-out or rushed.

 We always put a great deal of thought into making sure your team building day is suited to you and you can gain out of it what you need to.
 You can call us on 0114 270 0330 if you would like to discuss how we can help you achieve your companies goals.